Gaius-Augustus/BRAKER/README.md

 -   Genome file and database of proteins that may be of **unknown** evolutionary distance to the target species (see Figure [4](#fig3)); this approach is particularly suitable if no RNA-Seq data is available.
 This method will work better with proteins from species that are rather close to the target species, but accuracy will drop only very little if the reference proteins are more distant from the target species. **Important:** This approach requires a database of protein families, i.e. many representatives of each protein family must be present in the database.
 BRAKER has been tested with OrthoDB <sup name="a19">[R19](#f19)</sup>, successfully.
-The ProtHint <sup name="a18">[R18](#f18)</sup> protein mapping database for generating required hints for BRAKER is available for download at <https://github.com/gatech-genemark/ProtHint>.
-(You may add proteins of a closely related species to the OrthoDB fasta file in order to incorporate additional evidence into gene prediction.)
+The ProtHint <sup name="a18">[R18](#f18)</sup> protein mapping pipeline for generating required hints for BRAKER is available for download at <https://github.com/gatech-genemark/ProtHint>, the instructions on how to prepare the OrthoDB input proteins are documented at https://github.com/gatech-genemark/ProtHint#protein-database-preparation.
+You may add proteins of a closely related species to the OrthoDB fasta file in order to incorporate additional evidence into gene prediction.

 ![braker2-main-c\[fig3\]](docs/figs/braker2_ep.png)

-Figure 4: BRAKER pipeline C: training GeneMark-TP on protein spliced alignment, start and stop information, prediction with AUGUSTUS with that same information, in addition chained CDSpart hints.
-Proteins used here can be of longer evolutionary distance to the target organism.
+Figure 4: BRAKER pipeline C: training GeneMark-EP+ on protein spliced alignment, start and stop information, prediction with AUGUSTUS with that same information, in addition chained CDSpart hints.
+Proteins used here can be of any evolutionary distance to the target organism.

 -   Genome and RNA-Seq file from the same species, and proteins that may be of **unknown** evolutionary distance to the target species (see figure [5](#fig4)); **important:** this approach requires a database of protein families, i.e. many representatives of each protein family must be present in the database, e.g. OrthoDB is suitable.
 (You may add proteins of a closely related species to the OrthoDB fasta file in order to incorporate additional evidence into gene prediction.)

 ![braker2-main-d\[fig4\]](docs/figs/braker2_ep_rnaseq.png)

-Figure 5: BRAKER pipeline D: training GeneMark-ETP/ETP+ supported by RNA-Seq alignment information and information from proteins (proteins can be of longer evolutionary distance).
-Please be aware that GeneMark-ETP/ETP+ is still under development, BRAKER can currently execute a precursor of the mature version.
+Figure 5: BRAKER pipeline D: training GeneMark-ETP+ supported by RNA-Seq alignment information and information from proteins (proteins can be of any evolutionary distance).
+Please be aware that GeneMark-ETP+ is still under development, BRAKER can currently execute a precursor of the mature version.
 Introns supported by both RNA-Seq and protein alignment information are treated as “true positive introns”, their prediction in gene structures by GeneMark-ETP+ and AUGUSTUS is enforced. **Important:** It is not always best to use all evidence!
 So far, we found this approach to work well for large genomes, but accuracy on small and medium sized genomes is unstable.
 Please have a look at the poster from PAG 2020 before running this pipeline.

 -   Genome file and file with proteins of short evolutionary distance (see Figure [6](#fig5)); this approach is suitable if RNA-Seq data is not available and if the reference species is very closely related. **Note*:* This pipeline is deprecated since pipeline C can also use proteins of closely related species in addition to OrthoDB.